Space mirror: Scientific theory

-Geoengineering research efforts to mitigate or reverse the changes to the Earth’s climate can be separated into two different categories, carbon dioxide removal and solar radiation management.
+Geoengineering research efforts to mitigate or reverse global warming can be separated into two different categories, carbon dioxide removal and solar radiation management.
 Carbon dioxide is the main source for climate change on Earth as it causes an increase in the atmospheric temperature and acidification of the oceans.
 Although CO2 removal from the atmosphere would reverse climate changes thus far, removing carbon is a slower and more difficult process compared to solar radiation management.

 Solar radiation management works to directly mitigate the effects of atmospheric warming due to the burning of fossil fuels and subsequent release of greenhouse gases.
-Space mirrors fall under this category of geoengineering as they work to block solar radiation and lower the warming effects from the sun.
+Space mirrors fall under this category of geoengineering as they work to block solar radiation and lower the warming effects from the Sun.